crytic/building-secure-contracts/learn_evm/cips_forks.md

 [WIP] The following lists every CIP associated to a Celo fork.
+Celo is an EVM-compatible chain.
 | Fork  | CIP/EIP  | What it does
 |---|---|---|
  [Churrito](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0024.md)| [EIP 211](https://eips.ethereum.org/EIPS/eip-211)| Create `RETURNDATASIZE` and `RETURNDATACOPY` opcodes